cedarbdd/cedar/README.markdown

   of each of your spec classes in a table view.
 You can navigate the hierarchy of your examples by clicking on the table cells.
 * If you would like to use OCHamcrest or OCMock in your UI specs, Pivotal has created static frameworks which will work on the iPhone for both.
+These must be built so you can add them as available frameworks in your specs.
 See the sections below on Matchers and Mocks for links to the relevant projects.
 * If you would like to run specs both in your UI spec target and your non-UI spec target, you'll need to conditionally include the appropriate Cedar